suborbital/docs/website/docs/open-source/atmo/usage/deploying-atmo.md

 # Deploying Atmo

 Atmo is in beta, and is suitable production workloads.
-If you're using Atmo in production, please reach out to us via [Discord](chat.suborbital.dev) or [team@suborbital.dev](mailto:team@suborbital.dev) so we can learn how you're using it!
+If you're using Atmo in production, please reach out to us at [team@suborbital.dev](mailto:team@suborbital.dev) so we can learn how you're using it!

 Atmo is distributed as a Docker image: `suborbital/atmo`